CSCfi/llm-quantization-scripts/GPTQ/README.md

 - `run-gptq-modifier-mahti.sh` - quantizes model on Mahti with 1 GPU
 - `run-gptq-modifier-puhti.sh` - quantizes model on Puhti with 1 GPU

-**Note:** the scripts are made to be run on `gputest` or `dev-g` partition with a 30 minutes time-limit.
+**Note:** the scripts are made to be run on `gputest` or `dev-g` partition with a 30 minute time-limit.
 You have to select the proper partition for longer jobs for your real runs.
 Additionally, change the `--account` parameter to your own project code.

 For example to run on LUMI, you would run the command:

 ```bash
 sbatch run-gptq-config-lumi.sh
 ```
-You can also increase the memory and number of GPUs if you decide to run quantization on larger models.
+You can also increase the memory if you decide to run quantization on larger models.
+Setting `device_map="auto"` automatically offloads the model to a CPU to help fit the model in memory, and allow the model modules to be moved between the CPU and GPU for quantization.

 ## `gptq-config.py`
 - Uses Hugging Face 🤗 `transformers` with [`GPTQConfig`](https://huggingface.co/docs/transformers/en/quantization/gptq).